Updated: Dec 8, 2020

 Akkar Region, Lebanon | Since 2012

-ABOUT: “Zejd® produce derive from the Mediterranean Soury olive variety, named after Sour, a Phoenician trading port - Southern Lebanon.
+ABOUT: “Zejd® produce derives from the Mediterranean Soury olive variety, named after Sour, a Phoenician trading port - Southern Lebanon.
 Cultivated in the groves of the Akkar region in Northern Lebanon, our olives produce a wide range of fruity extra virgin olive oils and exquisitely flavored oils.”

 It’s easy to buy any common olive oil brand at your local supermarket, especially those that are on sale.
-However, if you’re looking for an olive oil that is of higher quality with abundant natural flavors, consider trying one of these top Lebanese brands.
+However, if you’re looking for olive oil that is of higher quality with abundant natural flavors, consider trying one of these top Lebanese brands.